LeomPina/AI-Driven-Music-Visual-Generation-Using-Diffusion-Models/README.md

-# Leveraging Diffusion Models for AI-Driven Music-Visual Generation
+# Employing Diffusion Models for AI-Driven Music-Visual Generation

 This project is meant to generate an AI music video using one (or more) artwork image and a music sample as inputs.